intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

-# Install BigDL-LLM on Windows for Intel GPU
+# Install BigDL-LLM on Windows with Intel GPU

 This guide demonstrates how to install BigDL-LLM on Windows with Intel GPUs.

 It applies to Intel Core Ultra and Core 12 - 14 gen integrated GPUs (iGPUs), as well as Intel Arc Series GPU.

-## Install GPU driver
+## Install GPU Driver

 * Download and Install Visual Studio 2022 Community Edition from the [official Microsoft Visual Studio website](https://visualstudio.microsoft.com/downloads/).
 Ensure you select the **Desktop development with C++ workload** during the installation process.